Chiomaclarice/alx-low_level_programming/0x01-variables_if_else_while/README.md

-program prints lowercase alphabets a-z
+program prints alphabet in lower and upper cases